-Director, BIO5 Institute, Professor, Agricultural-Biosystems Engineering, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Electrical and Computer Engineering, Professor, Medical Imaging, Professor, Optical Sciences
+Director, BIO5 Institute, Distinguished Professor, Thomas R Brown - Biomedical Engineering, Member of the Graduate Faculty, Professor, Agricultural-Biosystems Engineering, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Cancer Biology - GIDP, Professor, Electrical and Computer Engineering, Professor, Medical Imaging, Professor, Optical Sciences

 I develop new optical imaging devices that can detect cancer at the earliest stage.
 Optics has the resolution and sensitivity to find these small, curable lesions, and we design the endoscope that provide access to organs inside the body. .